Red Velvet Macarons are a festive Valentine’s Day treat, flavored just like the classic cake.

 (Don’t ask me why the coloring is different on this photo.
 It was a sunny day when I shot these…Either the sun came out or it went behind some clouds.)

 When I first made these (the batch you see above), I didn’t do anything to the shells flavor-wise.
-I made them again for the bambino’s teachers, and added some cocoa powder, as the Red Velvet flavor wasn’t quite right.
+I made them again for the bambino’s teachers, and added some cocoa powder, as the Red Velvet flavor wasn’t quite right the first time around.
+The second batch was better.

 For the Filling: